mrtndwrk/fh-burgenland-bswe-3b-2at/README.md

 # SWM 2AT
 This repository has been forked from https://github.com/muhlba91/fh-burgenland-bswe-3b-2at.
-It uses Java Sprint Boot and Gradle as a Build Tool.
+It uses Java Spring Boot and Gradle as a Build Tool.
 It has been designed with Gradle 8.6 and Java 21.
 You can find the Gradle Wrapper under `gradlew.bat`

 ![Deployment Status](https://github.com/mrtndwrk/fh-burgenland-bswe-3b-2at/actions/workflows/gradle.yml/badge.svg)